zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/jacosta.md

 position: PhD Student
 # use either a local link like here, or a URL
 website: /team/jacosta/
-interests: Multivariate Network Visualization, Empirical User Evaluation, Neurscience Data Visualization
+interests: Multivariate Network Visualization, Empirical User Evaluation, Neuroscience Data Visualization

 # stuff below can be ignored if you don't use the group website for your private website